debruine/tutorials/docs/02_sim_data.md

 A      1.00   0.54    9.61   2.72
 B      0.54   1.00   11.83   2.72

+### Analyses

-You can analyse the data from the wide format:
+You can analyse the data with a paired-samples t-test from the wide format:

 ```r